 - Why did I get my period if I’m breastfeeding?

 - What is the first postpartum period like?

-Once your baby has decided to move onto their post-womb adventures, however, your body begins its return to its pre-pregnancy self—but this takes a little time.
+Once your baby has decided to move onto their post-womb adventures, however, your body begins its return to its pre-pregnancy self, keen to get your first postpartum period flowing—but this takes a little time.

 How long does it take to get your period after having a baby?

 But if you decide to formula-feed, you can usually expect your first period after pregnancy to return in around 6-8 weeks.

 It means that your body has prepared itself for pregnancy again, the egg didn’t get fertilized, and it’s now moving on out.

 Before we go any further, listen up, mama:

 You can get pregnant soon after giving birth—and even before you’ve had your first period after pregnancy.